awsdocs/elb-classic-load-balancers-user-guide/doc_source/introduction.md

-# What Is a Classic Load Balancer?<a name="introduction"></a>
+# What is a Classic Load Balancer?<a name="introduction"></a>

 Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
 This guide discusses Classic Load Balancers\.
 For more information about Application Load Balancers, see the [User Guide for Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/)\.
-For more information about Network Load Balancers, see the [User Guide for Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/)\.
+For more information about Network Load Balancers, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

-## Classic Load Balancer Overview<a name="classic-load-balancer-overview"></a>
+## Classic Load Balancer overview<a name="classic-load-balancer-overview"></a>

 A load balancer distributes incoming application traffic across multiple EC2 instances in multiple Availability Zones\.
 This increases the fault tolerance of your applications\.
 Elastic Load Balancing detects unhealthy instances and routes traffic only to healthy instances\.